On the lookout for the best coffee in Hong Kong? This guide is just what you need to live your best coffee life.

 The Ninetys franchise may already have quite a few branches in town, but it only has one roastery – Ninetys Roastery in Causeway Bay.
 Not only does the team create their own blends, but they also roast them in-house.
 Be sure to try their award-winning fruity blend while you’re there.

-Technically a bar that serves great coffee, Bound by Hillywood is one of our fave places to visit in Prince Edward.
+Technically a bar that serves great coffee, Bound Kowloon is one of our fave places to visit in Prince Edward.
 Expect chill creative vibes, art-filled walls and occasional live music acts to spice things up.

 Not many cafes can manage to excel in both their food and drinks menu, but Urban Coffee Roaster really has the best of both worlds.
 With an impressive range and quality of beans, blends, and dishes, on top of seasonal items, you’re bound to find something new every time you visit UCR’s various branches across the city.

-Urban Coffee Roaster has multiple locations across Hong Kong.
+Urban Coffee Roaster has several locations across Hong Kong.

 For decades, The Antipodes has been known to make some of the best coffee in the world, and Nutsy brings Australian-style coffee to Quarry Bay.
 This tiny store brews some of the finest cups in the city, making the creamiest flat whites and offering a selection of different milk – Aussie, Aussie, Aussie, Oi, Oi, Oi!